swcarpentry/matlab-novice-inflammation/_episodes/06-cond.md

 to switch between saving plots as images and plotting them interactively:

 ~~~
-%PLOT_ALL  Print statistics for all patients.
-%          Save plots of statistics to disk.
+%PLOT_ALL  Save plots of statistics to disk.
 %          Use variable plot_switch to control interactive plotting
 %          vs saving images to disk.
 %            plot_switch = 0: show plots interactively